iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 run();
 ```

+#### Run the script

-Run the script `check-balance.js` and check the console output:
+You can now run the `check-balance.js`  script and check the console output:

 ```console
 node check-balance.js
 ```

-If you created a new mnemonic seed phrase at the beginning of this tutorial, you should see an entirely empty balance on your account.
+If you [created a new mnemonic seed phrase](#create-mnemonic-script)  at the beginning of this tutorial, you should see an entirely empty balance on your account.

 ```json
 <Account Name>'s Balance: